-- Temporary staff: Since July 2022, it has been possible for agencies to supply agency workers to cover for workers on strike or covering for those on strike.
-However, there is still a need for considerable care here, as using agency workers might risk inflaming the underlying dispute, as well as raise questions such as whether health & safety can be properly maintained. - Risk assessment: Assess whether working conditions will be safe (e.g. can machinery be operated safely if staff refuse to work overtime or safety-critical staff go on strike?). - Record-keeping: Payroll need to know which employees' pay should be withheld.
+- > Temporary staff: What potential there is to use temporary staff to cover for striking employees.
+However, there is a need for considerable care here, as it is a criminal offence to knowingly supply temporary staff to cover for striking employees in some circumstances. - Risk assessment: Assess whether working conditions will be safe (e.g. can machinery be operated safely if staff refuse to work overtime?). - Record-keeping: Payroll need to know which employees'pay should be withheld.
 Records may be useful later because industrial action can affect employees' statutory rights, such as unfair dismissal, maternity and sick pay.
-Record-keeping must comply with data protection rules, which afford special protection to union membership, and care should be taken to avoid any list amounting to a "prohibited list" for the purposes of the Blacklisting Regulations.

-- PR: Speed is of the essence.
+Record-keeping must comply with data protection rules, which afford special protection to union membership. - PR: Speed is of the essence.
 People often believe the first version of events they hear, which may not always present both sides of the story!
-Internally, a checklist setting out the employer's position, employee' key rights and possible consequences of industrial action, enclosing key guidance (e.g. the picketing code of practice), may be appropriate. - Seeking resolution to negotiation: Ultimately, legal tools will normally only provide bargaining power; very rarely do they prompt a complete climbdown on the union's part.
+Internally, a memo setting out the employer's position, employee' key rights and possible consequences of industrial action, enclosing key guidance (e.g. the picketing code of practice), may be appropriate. - > Seeking resolution to negotiation:

+Ultimately, legal tools will normally only provide bargaining power; very rarely do they prompt a complete climbdown on the union's part.
 It is important to remain open to exploring conciliation and mediation services, via ACAS, or following methods prescribed by collective agreements.